Bengali cuisine: Historical

 It is customary to offer guests food and drink appropriate to the time of their visit.
 At meals, guests are served first, with the possible exception of very old or very young members of the host family.
 Within the family, serving starts with the senior males (those of highest social rank or eldest).
-School-age children are served before wives, daughter-in-laws, and the cook, who are the last to eat.
+School-age children are served before wives, daughters-in-law, and the cook, who are the last to eat.

 Contemporary

 Prior to colonisation, adherence to meal order was a marker of social status, but with British and Portuguese influence and the growth of the middle class, this has slowly disappeared.
 Courses are frequently skipped or combined with everyday meals.
 Meals were usually served course by course to the diners by the youngest housewives, but increasing influence of nuclear families and urbanisation has replaced this.
 It is common to place everything on platters in the centre of the table, and each diner serves themselves.
 Ceremonial occasions such as weddings used to have elaborate serving rituals, but professional catering and buffet-style dining is now commonplace.
 However, large family occasions and more lavish ceremonial feasts may still abide by these rules.